Dankyi/poembook/README.md

 4. `$ npm run dev`
 5. `$ cp .env.example .env`

 The following settings are required:

 - A database connection, with username and password.
   MySQL or MariaDB are fine.
 [XAMPP](https://www.apachefriends.org/index.html) recommended.
+- Configure database and mail in .env file, as well as setup Google and Github OAuths.

 ## Initialisation